 In week 1, I shared an overview of the most exciting features the oven has to offer, in week 2, I tested out how the Serie 8 supports hassle-free family cooking BoschAssist by making a Courgette and Black Olive Pasta Gratin, in week 3, I trialled PerfectBake with some Lime and White Chocolate muffins.

-And this week, I’ve been using the PerfectRoast function to create a scrumptiously succulent Sunday roast.
+And this week, I've been using the PerfectRoast function to create a scrumptiously succulent sage and onion roast chicken for a Sunday roast.

 Who doesn't love a roast dinner?
 I think there's something really special about sitting down as a family to enjoy a Sunday roast.
 For us, it's the most leisurely meal of the week, when we can take our time, catch up on the week's events, and simply enjoy each other's company.
 I love how the laid-back atmosphere and abundance of good, hearty food give the whole meal a celebratory feel that's unique to the weekend.

 There's definitely an art to cooking a great Sunday roast, and achieving that perfect balance of tender, succulent meat and crispy skin isn't easy.
 And as we all know, when you've got to keep your eye on other elements of the meal at the same time, producing the perfect roast can be quite a challenge.

 Cook your joint for too long, and you end up with dry meat; don't cook it for long enough, and the skin doesn't crisp up, not to mention the risk of raw meat in the centre of the joint making the whole thing inedible!